A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Related Work

-In the Model Reconciliation Problem~\citep{chakraborti2017plan,vasileiou2021exploiting,chakraborti2019plan} (MRP), plans generated by one agent (the planner) and the objective is to explain that plan to to another agent (the observer).
+In the Model Reconciliation Problem~\citep{chakraborti2017plan,vasileiou2021exploiting,chakraborti2019plan} (MRP), plans generated by one agent (the planner) and the objective is to explain that plan to another agent (the observer).
 MRP has been studied in settings where each agent assumes a different world model, and the desired explanations are changes to the world model assumed by the observer.
-Generating such explanation can be viewed as a form of model repair.
+Generating such an explanation can be viewed as a form of model repair.
 However, they require knowledge of both models, while in our case we do not assume access to the world model after novelty has been introduced.
-To the best of our knowledge, all prior work on the ADU problem and MPR have dealt only with discrete domains.
+To the best of our knowledge, all prior work on the ADU problem and MPR have dealt only with discrete domains while we proposed a general method for mixed discrete-continuous environments.

-In the Model Maintenance Problem (MMP)~\citep{bryce2016maintaining}, a world model changes (drifts) over time, and the task is to adapt the model based on observations and active queries so as minimize the difference between it and the real world.
+In the Model Maintenance Problem (MMP)~\citep{bryce2016maintaining}, a world model changes (drifts) over time, and the task is to adapt the model based on observations and active queries to minimize the difference between it and the real world.
 MMP has been studied in the context of planning agents, where the drifted model is a symbolic planning model. \citet{bryce2016maintaining} allowed queries about aspects of the planning model, e.g., ``is fluent $f$ a precondition of action $a$''. \citet{nayyar2022differential} allowed queries about the possible execution of plans, e.g., ``Can you perform the plan $a_1, a_2, a_3$'', where responses state which prefix of the given plan could be executed and the last state reached.
 Our problem can be viewed as a special case of MMP with a single drift (i.e., a single novelty) and our approach may be applicable to solve MMP.
 However, unlike prior work on MMP, we go beyond purely symbolic planning and support mixed discrete-continuous domains.
+Additionally, the only information available for model update are observations and the system cannot explicitly query for the structure of the true model.